 2. Confidence - Learning karate-do takes something nested inside one that is not always nurtured in other activities.
 Karate is not a team sport, it is not natural at first, and is essentially learning how to become a humble combative artist.
 That means one has no one to blame in times of frustration, one must step into an element of the unknown to accomplish learning something unlike anything else, and a karate student must learn to face someone in ways that many will never understand.
 This all builds confidence that propels strength and understanding, and teaches to take personal responsibility throughout their lives.

-3. Increased mental capability – We understand from psychologist, academics, and from observing the effects of karate eduction the ability to learn and grow beyond continues often beyond anticipations.
+3. Increased mental capability – We understand from psychology, academics, and from observing the effects of karate education, the ability to learn and grow continues often beyond anticipations.
 For everyone, most profound in younger people, the effects of karate training create circuitry in the brain that would mostly not exist without cultivation.
-The learning of movements, the terminology, hand-eye-coordination, distance and depth perception, proper kinesiology, and the strong aspect of focus is something unlike anything, but to learn and do karate properly, that is what it takes.
+The learning of movements, the terminology, hand-eye-coordination, distance and depth perception, proper kinesiology, and the strong aspect of focus is something unlike anything else, but to learn and do karate properly, that is what it takes.
 This makes the mind more robust, more curious, and makes everything else easier to do and learn.

 4. Physical strength – Unlike most physical activities, karate training refrains from isolating development of the body, like many other physical activities, for robust performance of the entire body.
 In fact, karate trains muscle directly and indirectly right down to the muscles that control eyes.
 Karate emphasizes a large range of motion and the continuing development of the entire body working together.